Twitter's Dick Costolo to step down as CEO in yet another shake-up

 Twitter has long struggled to gain users at the rate of other social media companies, such as Facebook Inc (FB.O) Instagram and Snapchat.

 "Twitter has never been great at giving its users reasons to come back.
-Whilst other social sites have introduced new features and functionality the past few years, Twitter has mostly stood still.
-The result has been excruciatingly slow user growth", Forrester's Elliott said.
+While other social sites have introduced new features and functionality the past few years, Twitter has mostly stood still.
+The result has been excruciatingly slow user growth," Forrester's Elliott said.

+Twitter owned 1.6 percent of the $50.7 billion U.S. digital advertising market in 2014 compared with 1 percent in 2013, according to eMarketer.
+That pales in comparison to Facebook, which increased its share from 7.6 percent in 2013 to 10.4 percent the following year.

+Twitter's stock has also lagged some of its peers since its closing price after its first day of trading.
+Since Nov.
+7, 2013, it has dropped 20 percent, compared to a 72 percent increase for Facebook, 9 percent increase for Google and 27 percent increase for Yahoo (YHOO.O). (link.reuters.com/neb98v)

 Chris Sacca, one of Twitter's earliest investors, posted an 8,500-word manifesto earlier this month calling on the company to better engage its users.